vhelin/wla-dx/doc/symbols.rst

 [information]
 *************

-The only fields this section has currently are "version" and then the version number. [information], if present, must always occur before any other section or data, and its first line will always be the format version.
+The only fields this section has currently are "version" (and then the version number) and "wlasymbol" (which is followed by "true"). [information], if present, must always occur before any other section or data, and its first line will always be the format version.

 [labels]
 ********